Canon D30 vs T6

 Studio photographers will appreciate that the Canon D30 (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the T6 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the D30 and T6 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Canon T6 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Canon T6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.